PurePassersBy/ShacoGym/README.md

 ## Solve the Problem

 Here is a baseline method for *Bandit*.
+Read [this](gym/problems/bandit/bandit.md) to learn this problem.

 ```bash
 python judge.py --problem_name bandit --solution_file ./gym/problems/bandit/baseline.py